Verstige/numin-io/DEPLOYMENT.md

-# Rena AI - Netlify Deployment Guide
+# Nexus AI - Netlify Deployment Guide

-This guide will help you deploy the Rena AI project to Netlify.
+This guide will help you deploy the Nexus AI project to Netlify.

 ## 🚀 Quick Deploy